facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 POLICY WORK – another Newground commitment – is lobbying at both the state & national levels to improve (or preserve) the rules by which corporations are allowed to transact business.

-The goal of policy work is to prevent corporations, their executives, and politicians (who are swayed by corporate "dark money" lobbying payments) from profiteering over the common-good interest of stakeholders and the community at large.
+The goal of policy work is to prevent corporations, their executives, and politicians (who are swayed by corporate "dark money" lobbying payments) from profiteering over the common-good interest of stakeholders and we citizens at large.

-Policy work is a largely unheralded linchpin that's foundational to every aspect of responsible investment, but finding a firm or advisor who dedicates the time – though critical for the good of all – is rare.
-In fact, too many financial services firms are known to move in the opposite direction – supporting status quo, anti-regulatory viewpoints.
+Policy work is a largely unheralded linchpin that's foundational to every aspect of responsible investment.
+However – though critical for the good of all – finding a firm who dedicates the time is rare.
+In fact, many financial services firms move in the opposite direction – supporting status quo, anti-regulatory viewpoints.

 Newground is particularly well-known among professional colleagues and peers for our innovations in shareholder engagement, and tireless advocacy on the policy front.